Trecan/Liber/README.md

 # Liber
-A project with the sole purpose to serve as test and portfolio of game development skills and knowlegde of Unity engine
+A project with the sole purpose to serve as test and portfolio of game development skills and knowlegde of Unity engine.